thearrival/IsmailScript/README.md

 I HAVE TRIED MY BEST TO MAKE THIS CODE READABLE AND UNDERSTANDABLE FOR BEGINNERS.

-I would greatly appreciate it if you kindly give me some feedback on this Tool.
+I would greatly appreciate your feedback on this Tool for further development.
 =========================================================================
 - email:      esmail19980@gmail.com
 - linkedin:   https://www.linkedin.com/in/engismail2020/

 =========================================================================
-# Copyright© 2021 by Ismail ahmed
+# Copyright© 2022 by Ismail ahmed